 Progress & Peril

-Following the system’s (re)discovery, the UNE immediately set to terraforming Crion (Caliban II).
+Following the system’s (re)discovery, the government immediately set to terraforming Crion (Caliban II).
 The public interest in the system was overwhelming, so once the planet was cleared for habitation, it wasn’t long before millions called it home.
 Life was normal in Caliban until February 18, 2617, when the large jump point connecting it to Nul collapsed.
 Thankfully the system still had a stable connection to Oberon and wasn’t isolated from the universe.
 Eventually, a small jump point reformed between Caliban and Nul, and has been there ever since.

 Still, the incident shocked and scared many residents.
 Crion’s population steadily decreased for decades as some worried the system would suffer the same fate as Oretani.
 The ominous event cast a pall over the system, but no one could have imagined the horrors to come.
 In 2681, the Vanduul arrived on Caliban’s doorstep.